 - Big Brother Instinct: He gives a Death Glare to Big Joe when he is about to give a beating to Daniel, and would've definitely tried to stop him if not from Daniel using his power to defend himself.

 - Big Brother Mentor: Becomes a non-familial one to Daniel during the latter and Sean's stay with the drifters.
 It can lead to some friction between him, Sean and Daniel, especially once Finn intends to use Daniel's powers to steal from Merrill.

 - Bury Your Gays: Until Sean's possible death in one of the endings, Finn is the only LGBTQ+ character who can die, as you'll lose him if you're not careful with the choices during the heist at Merrill's place.
 Luckily, this can be averted fairly easily.

 - Character Death: A possible case.
-If Sean either shoots Merrill or tells Daniel not to use his powers, Finn will end up being shot and killed by Merrill.
+If Sean either shoots Merrill or tells Daniel not to use his powers and Daniel obeys, Finn will end up being shot and killed by Merrill.

 - Cloudcuckoolander: Has shades of this.
 He's a mellow and carefree stoner, who is open-minded and dreams of living in a beach house in Costa Rica, drinking cocktails with his friends.

 - Cool Big Bro: Acts this way towards Daniel, being more laidback than Sean and willing to have fun.